 The World has changed.
 Covid accelerated trends are already underway.
 Localism, community, experience and sustainability have now become embedded in our expectations of a town centre and retail.
 Bobby's with its iconic facade and focal location aims to act as a catalyst for Bournemouth reinvention.
 Rather than compete with the internet, Bobby’s aims to offer things it can’t provide.
 Anchor stores are no longer a draw, instead town centres need to offer multiple individual reasons for returning.
 Our vision is to create a new Bournemouth, a regionally significant destination connected to the local community, centred on beauty, health, craft & gifting, food and beverage, art, culture, workspace and locally focused events and community engagement.

 Building work has been split into a number of phases to ensure the store remains open.
 With its prominent position in town, it is vital the lights remain on whilst the renovation works are carried out.
 Phase one opened on 9th September 2021, with further elements opening throughout the year and into 2022.
-First to open was Bobby’s Beauty Hall, Bobby’s Ice Cream Parlour, DRGNFLY Champagne & Sushi ,GIANT art gallery, In Time watch repair, The South Coast Makers Shop and The Venue Beauty Salon.
-In early 2022 local community events were launched such as The Enchanted Nanny children story telling , Knit and Natter, Biscuit decorating workshops and the South Coast Makers Market.
+First to open was Bobby’s Beauty Hall, Bobby’s Parlour, DRGNFLY Champagne & Sushi ,GIANT art gallery, In Time watch repair and The South Coast Makers Shop.
+In early 2022 local community events were launched such as The Enchanted Nanny children's story telling, biscuit decorating workshops and the South Coast Makers Market.
 The lower floor and Tunnel with direct access to the Gardens is planned to open in the summer with more gifting, accessories, leisure/outdoor wear and seasonal markets.
-Also planned for the summer is the Bakery accessed off Terrace Road and The Stock Room Events space.
-Later in 2022/Spring 2023 the first floor food hall with its collection of independent street food operators will open as will the rooftop restaurant, bar and roof garden.
-The Craft Ale Bar and Smokery, accessed from Terrace Road is proposed to open Spring 2023.
+Also planned for the building, a food hall with a collection of independent street food operators will open as will a rooftop restaurant, bar and roof garden.
+The Craft Ale Bar and Smokery, accessed from Terrace Road is proposed to open at the latter stages of the project.
 Whilst parts of the first floor are being worked on, a rolling programme of activities, events and markets are being hosted in the space .

 The property was acquired in late 2019 and Verve Properties, who recently transformed The Avenue Centre, are at the helm to bring the Bobby’s building back to life.
 Ashley Nicholson Director of Verve Properties says, “Bobby’s has historically always been at the heart of the town centre and the community.
 When we started our research into the history, we kept unearthing how bedded into the community the building was.
 We also found much of the architectural detail had survived but was covered up - so we took inspiration from that and have sought to restore what we can to bring back the grandeur of this iconic building, whilst at the same time introducing some modernity to make it fitting for today.
 The copper domes will be repaired, the flagpoles reinstated, the 1970’s canopy removed and replaced by the original design, the 1933 front entrance designs brought back, new ornate first floor balconies to match the others installed and so on, all of which aims to be front and centre of our plans for a rebirth and celebration of both the Bobby’s name and original architectural style”.